 4. Manage your email list

 When you’re networking, ask individual agents if they want to be added to your email list.
-Create a separate list segment of potential agents and create targeted content that appeals to them.
+Create a separate list segment of potential agents and create targeted content to curate your email marketing for real estate.

 While your messages to potential buyers may aim to improve their home buying experience, your messages to agents should be different.
 Figure out what appeals to each reader and use email marketing to communicate your corporate culture, educate new agents, and connect them to one another.
 You can also look through email bouncebacks to see who has recently changed jobs.